PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 ### Let's keep in touch on Slack

 If you have any questions or feedback, come [talk with us on Slack](https://www.prestashop-project.org/slack/).
+We are always happy to help you with any issues you may have.
+You can join the `#dev-core` channel to discuss the new API in PrestaShop 9.